Parents and Friends

 Broken Bay Catholic School Parents (CSP) – formerly the Diocesan Parent Council (DPC)

-Alongside our school community events, the P&F regularly attends the Catholic Schools Parents (CSP) meetings, part of the Catholic Schools Office, Diocese of Broken Bay.
-This enables us to keep up to date with developments in education and Catholic education in particular, exchange ideas on fundraising and other matters with other P&F teams, and have a voice at diocesan level.
+Alongside our school community events, a member of the P&F regularly attends the Catholic Schools Parents (CSP) meetings, that are part of the Catholic Schools Office, Diocese of Broken Bay.
+This enables us to keep up to date with developments in education and Catholic education in particular, exchange ideas on fundraising and other matters with other schools, and have a voice at diocesan level.
 For more information about the CSP, visit www.brokenbayparentcouncil.com.

 Social Justice

-The Social Justice committee is a vital part of the Holy Family school fabric and an avenue for us to contribute meaningfully in the fight against poverty and injustice in our community, region and world.
-We actively work with the school to support a range of initiatives throughout the year to help our children become aware of how they might make a difference to the lives of those less fortunate than themselves.
-The social justice team also works with the P&F to allocate funds to a diverse range of organisations such as the School of St Jude’s in Tanzania, Redfern’s Jarjum College, KYDS Youth Counselling Service, Cana Communities, and Mary’s House among others.
-Parents and friends are encouraged to come along to committee meetings.
+Social Justice is a vital part of the Holy Family school fabric and provides an opportunity for us to contribute meaningfully in the fight against poverty and injustice in our community, region and world.
+We actively work with the school to support a range of initiatives throughout the year to help our children become aware of how they can make a difference to the lives of those less fortunate than themselves.
+The social justice team also works with the P&F to allocate funds to a diverse range of organisations such as the Cana Communities, St Vincent De Paul and Mary Mac among others.

 Funding